kurtmckee/pelican-precompress/README.rst

 Python standard library.

 However, if you want highly-optimized gzip files you'll need the zopfli module.
-And if you want to have the very best compression currently available, you'll need to install the brotli module (which will require extra work in step 3).
+And if you want to have the very best compression currently available, you'll need to install the brotli and/or pyzstd modules (which will require extra work in step 3).

 ..  code-block:: shell-session

     $ pip install pelican_precompress
     $ pip install zopfli  # This produces smaller gzip'd files.
 Use it!
     $ pip install brotli  # This requires extra work in step 3.
+    $ pip install pyzstd  # This requires extra work in step 3.

 Further reading: `zopfli`_, `brotli`_